The Lower Merion Soccer Club is the result of the merger of four small soccer

 LMSC coach Bob Overhiser was inside of the World Trade Center when the planes struck the buildings.

-Fortunatly, despite being on the 61st floor of the South Tower (the first to be hit),
+Fortunatly, despite being on the 61st floor of the South Tower (the first tower to be hit),

 Bob was able to get out of the building unharmed.
 Bob later wrote a very interesting article for our